Operation Safehaven (1944–1948): Bretton Woods Resolution VI

 The United Nations Monetary and Financial Conference in Bretton Woods, New Hampshire, was held in July 1944 and involved forty-four countries.
 The conference was organised for the purpose of nations deciding upon a series of rules for the international monetary system post World War II.
 Three commissions made up the Bretton Woods Conference, with two commissions concerned with the final plans for the international monetary fund and with the primary interest of the Treasury and State Departments, the proposed World Bank, and the Stabilisation Fund.
 Commission III was concerned with residual matters, establishing various ad hoc committees, including a committee focused on enemy assets, looted goods and associated matters.

 The French and Polish delegates submitted proposals to this third commission, with the Polish proposal calling on neutral countries to block and liquidate Axis assets and the French proposing steps be taken to prevent Germany from successfully secreting funds under false names in neutral nations.
 The United States presented an alternative draft proposal which incorporated features of both the French and Polish proposals, leading the Polish and French to withdraw their proposals.
 The British assistant undersecretary of state for foreign affairs, Sir Nigel Bruce Ronald, initially opposed the US proposal on the grounds that the subject of the proposal was outside the scope of the conference.
 A lack of opposition from other countries led Britain to relent in its objection.
 The final text was presented to the Plenary Session of the Conference and was officially adopted on July 22 as the Bretton Woods Resolution VI.
 The first aim of the resolution stated that neutral nations were to take immediate action to prevent the transfer of assets from Axis locations to neutral countries.
 The second aim stated that neutral countries were to prevent the concealment of German assets.

-Resolution VI provided Operation Safehaven with the legal base necessary to pursue its aims.
+Resolution VI provided Project Safehaven with the legal base necessary to pursue its aims.
 In September 1944 the US sent directives to neutral countries as well as those nations that had partaken in the Bretton Woods Conference to stress the urgency in establishing procedures that would achieve the goals of Resolution VI.

 Urgent action was taken by the US and Britain following the approval of Resolution VI.
 The British Ministry of Economic Warfare formed a Safehaven division that worked with American officials to merge the intelligence collected.
 The US and UK went on to direct their embassies in neutral countries to implement strategies that aligned with the goals of Resolution VI.

 Methodology

-Operation Safehaven was first conducted by gathering economic intelligence.
+Project Safehaven was first conducted by gathering economic intelligence.
 In 1944 the US State Department invited the British Operations Support System (OSS) to collaborate and consolidate resources.